fernandoracca/skeleton/README.md

 Skeleton
 ------------

-This project aims to simplify creating a project from scratch.It's simpler than g8 because it doesn't require any additional tools, just clone, build and run.
+This project aims to simplify creating a project from scratch.It's simpler than g8 or typesafe activator because it doesn't require any additional tools, just clone, build and run.
 It provides a simple way to configure:

      Scala 2.10.3